 If you can read cursive, the National Archives would like a word.
 Or a few million.
 More than 200 years worth of U.S. documents need transcribing (or at least classifying) and the vast majority from ...

 The National Archives is seeking volunteers to help with transcribing historical archives.
 These documents include Revolutionary War pension records.
-People interested in participating can sign up ...
+People interested in participating can sign up on ...

 Some results have been hidden because they may be inaccessible to you